 —It is our mission to advance gender equity for women and girls through research, education, and advocacy.

 All proceeds will go to Dollars for Scholars.
-Start collecting your books, puzzles, CD’s, & DVD’s now & plan to bring them to the branch meetings (October, November, January – April).
-The book sale will not be held at the December winter event.
-Donated items will be for sale at each branch meeting with remaining books sold to local used book stores.
+Donate your books, puzzles, CD’s, & DVD’s to be sold at January – April meetings.
+Unsold books will be sold to local used book stores.
 Last year the Used Book Sale earned over $1,300 thanks to your generosity in donating and buying books.
 Let’s do it again!
 You can clean your bookshelves, help a worthy cause, and get some bargains in good books.

 Questions?
 Contact Mary Kay Wolfe